jenniennie/Online-Store/README.md

 # Shipping-Center
-Java program that uses JFrame to simulate an online store
+Java program that uses JFrame to simulate an online store GUI application.